-If you are in need of shelter or know someone who is, call the Housing Solutions Center at (360) 695-9677.
+If you are in need of shelter or know someone who is, call the Council for the Homeless Housing Solutions Center at (360) 695-9677.

-The Housing Solutions Center determines eligibility for participating homeless prevention, shelter and housing programs at the following agencies: Share, Community Services Northwest, Columbia River Mental Health Services, Janus Youth Programs, Impact NW, Second Step Housing and The Salvation Army.
+The Council for the Homeless Housing Solutions Center determines eligibility for participating homeless prevention, shelter and housing programs at the following agencies: Share, Sea Mar-Community Services Northwest, Columbia River Mental Health Services, Janus Youth Programs, Impact NW, Second Step Housing, The Salvation Army, Catholic Community Services of SW WA, Lifeline Connections, Outsiders Inn, and New Life Friends Church.

 A video highlighting Share’s Housing and Shelter programs, shared by our directors.